A Neuro-Symbolic Framework for Accountability in Public-Sector AI: Literature Review: Legal Reasoning for Welfare Distributions via Neuro-Symbolic Frameworks

+To automatically verify the legal basis for public benefit distributions, the paper brings together literature about knowledge representation (of the law) and ontology extraction and construction via formal methods.
+The paper uses Large Language Models (LLMs) to represent the law and builds the relevant ontology at scale, to then put everything together through a neuro-symbolic framework for legal verification of welfare distribution.

-In artificial intelligence and knowledge representation, an ontology is a formal specification of how entities within a domain are categorized and related to one another ~\cite{baader2010dlhandbook}.
+Knowledge representation is applied through an ontology, defined as a formal specification of how entities within a domain are categorized and related to one another \cite{gruber_translation_1993}.
 It articulates a shared conceptualization of reality, defining the classes (types of things), relations (how those things connect), and axioms (constraints that must hold true) that together describe a domain’s structure.
+Gruber defines an ontology as “an explicit specification of a conceptualization” \cite{gruber_translation_1993}, positioning ontologies as a bridge between human semantic categories and the formal structures required for computational reasoning in legally regulated domains.
+Over time, several representational standards have emerged to encode such knowledge structures, ranging from the Resource Description Framework (RDF) \cite{w3c1999rdfsyntax}, which expresses knowledge as subject–predicate–object triples, to the Web Ontology Language (OWL) \cite{w3c2012owl2}, which builds on RDF to support richer logical semantics based on Description Logic.